Fire and Ice (Pat Benatar song)

-"Fire and Ice" is a song by Pat Benatar, released on July 6, 1981 as the lead single off her third album, Precious Time.
+"Fire and Ice" is a song by Pat Benatar, released on July 6, 1981, as the lead single off her third album, Precious Time.
 The track was written by Benatar, Tom Kelly, and Scott Sheets.
 It peaked at #17 on the U.S. Billboard Hot 100 and peaked at #2 on the U.S. Mainstream Rock chart.
 The song also won Benatar her second Grammy award for Best Female Rock Performance in 1982.

+Critical reception

 Record World said that "Benatar comes out rockin'" with "blistering guitars" and "vocal rage."